Attstar2021/live-life/README.md

    #### Returning Visitor Goals

         1. As a Returning Visitor user, I want to sign in to the app so that I can access functionality for logged in users
+          * It has signin user authentication procedure to prevents unauthorized users from accessing my account.
+          * I can tell if I am logged in or not so that I can logged in if I need to.

+        2. As a logged in user I can create posts so that I can share my images with the world!
+        3. As a user I can view the details of a single post so that I can learn more about it.
+        4. As a logged in user I can like a post so that I can show my support for the posts that interest me

         2. As a Returning Visitor, I want to stay updated with online friends.
         3. As a Returing Visitor, I want to keep my favorite people so that I can check theirs comments and posts through filter options.